Cabochons

 YES

 Cabochon 13 Maury Mountain Moss Agate, OR This agate from the dead center of the state is well known in rockhounding circles.
 Intricate moss red, brown and gold moss.
+50% off sale price appears when you add it to your Paypal cart!
 23 x 49 big freeform

 YES